On sampling diluted Spin-Glasses with unbounded interactions: Approach

-The above choice of $\InAct$ and $\CtrlMT$ implies that almost surely $\InAct_1$ is the {\em empty} graph.
-In this case, $\mu_1$ is a product measure on $\mathbb{R}^{V_n}$, while computing the modified log-Sobolev for $\mu_1$ is trivial.
+The above choice of $\InAct$ and $\CtrlMT$ implies that \red{almost surely} $\InAct_1$ gives rise to a product measure on $\mathbb{R}^{V_n}$, and hence, computing the modified log-Sobolev for $\mu_1$ is trivial.
 The mixing bounds in terms of $\beta$ arise from the entropy conservation and, in particular, our desire to control the quantity

-As mentioned above, the natural bound we obtain for $\beta$ is in terms of the spectral radius $\varrho$ of $\Adjacency_G$.
+As mentioned above, the natural bound we obtain for $\beta$ is in terms of the spectral radius of $\Adjacency_G$.